 CHAMP, Version 2.0 is an UPDATE to CHAMP, Version 1.2.
 Directions are provided below for both current and new users of CHAMP.
 CHAMP, Version 2.0 includes the following enhancements:

-Capability to model the 0.2% annual chance event (500-year) has been added to CHAMP.
+Capability to model the 0.2 percent annual chance event (500-year) has been added to CHAMP.
 New inputs for the 500-year event include wave height, wave period and wave setup.
 Erosion for the 500-year event is based on a dune reservoir of 1030 square feet.
-See Procedure Memorandum 47 for additional guidance on coastal modeling of the 0.2% annual chance flood.
+See Procedure Memorandum 47 for additional guidance on coastal modeling of the 0.2 percent annual chance flood.

 Added a user option under the Transect menu to round all station numbers to the whole foot.
 Once this function is executed, the decimal numbers cannot be recovered.
 Also, all tables will now display the entire station number without rounding.

 The option to input different wind speeds for the OF, IF and VH cards other then the default has been added to CHAMP under the "General parameters" tab.

 Corrected the calculation of the dune-eroded volume when a dune retreat case is encountered.
 Also, fields were added to the "Erosion program" to show the value of the total eroded area and the eroded area above the stillwater.

 An error message will now display when the eroded profile slope does not intersect the ground profile.